elixir-cloud-aai/TESK/auth.md

 We have not tested TESK API integration with a different OIDC provider than Elixir AAI, but since standard Spring OAuth library is used, it should be possible (just point [`security.oauth2.resource.user-info-uri`](#application.properties) to a proper URL), provided that the other Authorization Server provides information about the user in the same format that Elixir does.
 Otherwise changes to [GroupNamesSecurityExtractor](src/main/java/uk/ac/ebi/tsc/tesk/config/security/GroupNamesSecurityExtractor.java) and [ElixirPrincipalExtractor](src/main/java/uk/ac/ebi/tsc/tesk/config/security/ElixirPrincipalExtractor.java) will be necessary.

 ## Authorisation
 TESK API uses Elixir AAI group membership to authorise users.
 Elixir recognises group managers and members, but only includes information about the latter in `user_info` endpoint response.
-Therefore nested structure of groups is used by us to reflect different roles of users.
+Therefore a nested structure of groups is used by us to reflect different roles of users.
 ### Group structure
 Group level | Example (from our own environments) | Meaning | Multiplicity
 ------------ |---| -------------|---